Latécoère 631: Operational history

 The second aircraft, F-BANT, first flew on 7 March 1945.
 It was powered by six Wright R-2600 Cyclone engines of 1600 hp each.
 Four aircraft were purchased by Air France, and entered service on the Biscarrosse-Port-Étienne-Fort de France route in July 1947.
 The aircraft were withdrawn from service in August 1948 following the loss of F-BDRC.
 SEMAF operated two aircraft until 1950, when the survivor was withdrawn following the loss of F-WANU.
 The Société France Hydro operated one aircraft until it was lost on 10 September 1955.
 This was the last flying aircraft, with the remaining four survivors being scrapped.
-The Latécoère 631 was not a success due to it being unreliable and uneconomic to operate.
+The Latécoère 631 had quickly become undesirable to operators, largely as a result of it being both unreliable and uneconomic to operate.